 The Supervisory Board determines the number of members of the Managing Board, the minimum being two people.
-As at 31 December 2015, the Managing Board consists of seven members.
+At 31 December 2015, the Managing Board consisted of seven members.

-With the exception of Mr Van Dijkhuizen, who was appointed in 2013 for a period of four years, all members of the Managing Board were reappointed at the General Meeting, held on 10 April 2014.
-The Managing Board members were reappointed, taking into due consideration their performance during the previous four-year term and the strategic goals of ABN AMRO in the upcoming years.
-Each reappointment was for a term which ends at the close of the first General Meeting that is held after four years have passed since his or her last appointment, which is the maximum period for appointments and reappointments according to the best practice provision II.1.1 of the Dutch Corporate Governance Code.
+With the exception of Mr Van Dijkhuizen, who was appointed in 2013 for a period of four years, all members of the Managing Board were reappointed on 10 April 2014.
+The Managing Board members were reappointed, taking into due consideration their performance during the previous four-year term and the strategic goals of ABN AMRO Bank in the upcoming years.
+Each reappointment was for a term which ends at the close of the first general meeting of ABN AMRO Group that is held after four years have passed since his or her last appointment, which is the maximum period for appointments and reappointments according to the best practice provision II.1.1 of the Dutch Corporate Governance Code.